p-argento/uni/PROG/Python from Book.md

 ![[Pasted image 20240125190756.png]]
 ![[Pasted image 20240125190808.png]]

-# More interesting functions
+## Inheritance
+ To consider whether the relationship between two classes is an inheritance relation- ship, ask yourself whether subclass “is a” superclass.
+ For example a car is a vehicle, but a molecule is NOT an atom.

+# Notes on Slides

 - `isinstance()` function in Python is used to check if an object is an instance of a specified class or a tuple of classes.
 Its primary purpose is to determine the type of an object and check if it matches a given class or classes.
 	- `result = isinstance(x, int)`
 	- `y = 3.14; result = isinstance(y, (int, float))`

-# Notes on Slides

 - `print()`
 	- Two special parameters